 Hoping to power all of what your 50 amp RV has to offer, but don’t want to overwhelm yourself with your generator’s needs?
 Take a look at the Champion 100813 9375/7500-Watt Portable Generator, a Cinderella’s slipper option in terms of wattage!

-This generator may be a bit heavy (around 200 pounds) but it includes wheels and a foldable handle so that you can maneuver and store it with ease.
+This generator may be a bit heavy (around 200 pounds) but it includes wheels and a foldable handle so that you can maneuver and store it easier.
 A handy digital gauge monitors voltage, frequency, and operating hours, and every outlet has an included rubber cover which means this generator has your safety in mind.

 You can see the latest price on Amazon by clicking here.